Facebook cuts ad-target options to thwart discrimination | Malay Mail

-SAN FRANCISCO, Aug 21 — Facebook yesterday said it is cutting more than 5,000 ad-targeting options to prevent advertisers from discriminating based on traits such as religion or race.
+SAN FRANCISCO, Aug 22 — Facebook said yesterday it is cutting more than 5,000 ad-targeting options to prevent advertisers from discriminating based on traits such as religion or race.

 The shift eliminates the ability to direct Facebook ads at people based on ethnicity, beliefs, political affinity or other data that could be considered sensitive or personal.